Mills Kelly

 Digital humanities, public digital history, historical pedagogy, Appalachian Studies, modern East Central Europe, Environmental history

-Mills Kelly is a Professor of History and a Senior Scholar at George Mason's award-winning Roy Rosenzweig Center for History and New Media (RRCHNM).
+Mills Kelly is a (now retired) Professor of History and a Senior Scholar at George Mason's award-winning Roy Rosenzweig Center for History and New Media (RRCHNM).
 He was the director of RRCHNM from 2019-2023.
-His most recent book and is Virginia's Lost Appalachian Trail and he is the host of The Green Tunnel podcast.
-In the spring of 2024 he will be a Fulbright Scholar at the University of Mainz (Germany) and a visiting scholar the the Luxembourg Centre for Contemporary and Digital History.
+His most recent book is A Hiker's History of the Appalachian Trail and he is the host of The Green Tunnel podcast.
+His other recent book is Virginia's Lost Appalachian Trail.
+In the spring of 2024 he was a Fulbright Scholar at the Johannes Gutenberg University of Mainz (Germany) and a visiting scholar the the Luxembourg Centre for Contemporary and Digital History.

-In his 23 years at Mason, Kelly has been either co-director or principal investigator on digital history grants totaling more than $5 million.
+Digital Humanities: In his 24 years at Mason, Kelly was either co-director or principal investigator on digital history grants totaling more than $7 million.
 Two of these projects, created with his colleague Professor Kelly Schrum, won the James Harvey Robinson Prize in 2007 from the American Historical Association.
-The Green Tunnel podcast, now in its third season, has already been downloaded more than 150,000 times.
+The Green Tunnel podcast has already been downloaded more than 150,000 times.

-In addition to his work in digital humanities, Kelly is a specialist in the scholarship of teaching and learning in history.
+Scholarship of Teaching and Learning: In addition to his work in digital humanities, Kelly is a specialist in the scholarship of teaching and learning in history.
 He served on the presidential team of the International Society for the Scholarship of Teaching and Learning (ISSOTL) and was the organization's president in 2018-2019.
-His previous book, Teaching History in the Digital Age was published by the University of Michigan Press in 2013 (paperback edition, 2016) and he is the author of more than a dozen articles on the intersection of historical pedagogy and digital humanities.
+His book focused on history SOTL, Teaching History in the Digital Age, was published by the University of Michigan Press in 2013 (paperback edition, 2016) and he is the author of more than a dozen articles on the intersection of historical pedagogy and digital humanities.

-Kelly has received international, national, state, and university awards for his work on historical pedagogy, most recently the 2019 Gutenberg Teaching Award from the University of Mainz (Germany).
+Awards: Kelly has received international, national, state, and university awards for his work on historical pedagogy, most recently the 2019 Gutenberg Teaching Award from the Johannes Gutenberg University.
 He has also received the the State Council on Higher Education in Virginia's Outstanding Faculty Award, a Pew National Fellowship from the Carnegie Foundation for the Advancement of Teaching and George Mason University's Teaching Excellence Award.

-From 2011-2020 he was a trustee of the Romanian-American Foundation and from 1998-2002 was Chair of the Board of Directors of the Civic Education Project, an international non-governmental organization working to promote democracy in post-Communist Eastern Europe and the states of the former Soviet Union.
+Non-Profit Leadership: From 2011-2020 he was a trustee of the Romanian-American Foundation and from 1998-2002 was Chair of the Board of Directors of the Civic Education Project, an international non-governmental organization working to promote democracy in post-Communist Eastern Europe and the states of the former Soviet Union.
+He is currently the chair of the board of directors of the Handmade Music School in Floyd, Virginia, and serves on the board of the Appalachian Trail Museum.

 Current Research

 A Hiker's History of the Appalachian Trail, a comprehensive history of America's most iconic long-distance hiking trail told through the experiences of individual hikers.
-Publication expected in 2025.
+Available for pre-order.
+Delivery after October 7, 2025.

 Selected Publications